What type of content do you primarily create?

 At this point, you’re probably either going, “yeah, totally,” because this has been your top feature request, or you’re like, “uh remote recording? ever heard of Zoom?”

 Of course we’ve heard of Zoom.
 It’s the only place a lot of our team ever sees each other; several of us met our spouses on Zoom.
-But to be clear, when we talk about “remote recording” we’re talking about a special class of tools that capture audio and video conversations by recording locally on everyone’s computer in full quality.
-Those recordings are then uploaded, so you get the highest quality even if someone’s internet glitches.
+But when we say “remote recording,” we mean a special class of tools that capture audio and video on each person’s computer in full quality, then upload the recordings.
+That way, you get a pristine version even if someone’s internet glitches.

 Back when the Coronavirus happened, we here at Descript were like, “Geez, a lot more podcasters are going to be remote recording, we should build it into Descript.”
 But here’s the problem: it’s harder than it seems.
 If you want podcasters to trust you with their recording sessions, you better be rock-solid reliable — and with everything else we were doing, we just never felt we were in a position to make the investment required to solve the problem correctly.